Shanmuganathan2004/LLM-Powered_Text_Summarizer/README.md

 ### **Updates**
 1.0.0 - 08.02.2025-Initialize the commanad

-1.0.1 - Fix some bugs and deploy it with the fastapi and test using POSTMAN api
+1.0.1 - 09.02.2025-Fix some bugs and deploy it with the fastapi and test using POSTMAN api

 ### **1. Import Required Libraries**
 ```python